 11. Please bring a snack and water/drink, separate from your purse/backpack, in a clear bag.
 You will place these items under your chair and may only access them at break time or after the test officially concludes.
 Water bottles/drinks are not allowed on the exam table.

 12. ITEMS NOT ALLOWED: Electronic equipment (phones, smartwatches, or wearable technology of any kind, laptops, tablet computers, Bluetooth devices, portable listening or recording devices—MP3 player, iPod®, etc.—cameras or other photographic equipment, devices that can access the internet, separate timers of any type, and any other electronic or communication devices) are prohibited in the exam room and break area.
 If you bring any of these items to the AP test site, you will be asked to turn in them in to AP staff and they will be returned at the end of your testing.
 Any student found with or using any of these items during testing/breaks may be dismissed from the exam, the device may be confiscated, the student’s score may be canceled, and no retest may be permitted.

 13. Backpacks/purses: You will NOT have access to these at any time during testing, including at break times.

 14. Check-in & Departure: Students who arrive after the exam begins will not be admitted.
 No exceptions.
 Students are not allowed to leave any AP exam early.
 If you play a sport or have a job, it is your responsibility to inform your coach or employer of your AP exam obligation.
 (See approximate length of exam times here)

-15. AP Spanish Language exam & AP Music Theory exams may require extra time to complete the audio recording portion of the exam.
+15. AP World Language exams & AP Music Theory exams may require extra time to complete the audio recording portion of the exam.
 These students should bring extra food with them on these exam days.

 If you are ready to submit a deposit for AP exam fees, click Submit Registration